After 10 months of trying to evade COVID-19, the virus finally caught me.

 No—I had not been flagrantly breaking coronavirus restrictions.
 While others attended social gatherings, held parties, and failed to honor COVID-19 safety guidelines, I scrupulously stayed in my bedroom.

 When I did emerge, it was only to exercise, shop for food, and spend time with my partner.
 But wearing my face mask the minute I walked out the front door and keeping my distance was not, as it turns out, enough.

-COVID-19 numbers in Los Angeles hit new highs last month, and as an extra precaution, I took to avoiding my roommates and wearing a face mask whenever I stepped foot in communal areas.
+COVID-19 numbers in Los Angeles hit new highs in December 2020, and as an extra precaution, I took to avoiding my roommates and wearing a face mask whenever I stepped foot in communal areas.